 The consumer price index (CPI) in 1937 was 7.8.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.54% per year.
-Prices in 2017 are 1571.8% higher than prices in 1937.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.54% per year.
+Prices in 2018 are 1578.2% higher than prices in 1937.

 |CPI in 1937||7.8|

 |CPI in 2018||130.9|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 You may use the following MLA citation for this page: “Inflation Rate in 1937 | Canada Inflation Calculator.”
 FinanceRef Inflation Calculator, Alioth Finance, 20 Jan.
 2018, http://www.in2013dollars.com/CAD-inflation-rate-in-1937.